The Poisson spectrum of the symmetric algebra of the Virasoro algebra: Subalgebras of finite codimension

 \begin{corollary} Let $\mf h$ be a subalgebra of $\Vir$ of codimension 1.
 Then there is $x \in \CC^\times$ so that \end{corollary} \begin{proof} As remarked above, by Proposition~\ref{prop:4.15} $z \in \mf h$ so it suffices to prove that $\mf k := \mf h /(z)$, which is a subalgebra of $W$ of codimension 1, is equal to some $W(t-x)$.
 By \eqref{codima} $f_{\mf k}$ must be equal to some $(t-x)^a$ and by \eqref{boff} $\mf k \subseteq W(t-x)$.
 But $W(t-x)$ already has codimension 1. \end{proof}

-The problem of classifying general finite-dimensional subalgebras of $W$ is equivalent, by \eqref{boff}, to that of classifying subalgebras of an arbitrary Lie algebra of the form $W({\rm rad}(f))/W(f)$; note that $W(f)$ is a Lie ideal of $W({\rm rad}(f))$ and that $W({\rm rad}(f))/W(f)$ is finite-dimensional and nilpotent.
+The problem of classifying general cofinite-dimensional subalgebras of $\Vir$ is equivalent, by Proposition~\ref{prop:4.15} and \eqref{boff}, to the problem of classifying subalgebras of an arbitrary Lie algebra of the form $W({\rm rad}(f))/W(f)$; note that $W(f)$ is a Lie ideal of $W({\rm rad}(f))$ and that $W({\rm rad}(f))/W(f)$ is finite-dimensional and nilpotent.
 In subsections~\ref{SScd2} and \ref{SScd3} we give a complete classification of Lie subalgebras $\mf k\subseteq W$ of codimension 2 and 3, illustrating the complexity of the problem.